enso-org/enso/doc/design/type-system/type-discipline.md

 - Type errors need to track possible fixes in the available context.

+- There is explicit support for constraints appearing at any point in a polymorphic type.

 - Type equality in Luna is represented by both representational and structural equality.
 Never nominal equality.
 There is no inbuilt notion of nominal equality.